Melisa Ertürk

-Melisa Dilber Ertürk (born August 9, 1993) is a Turkish-Canadian women's football midfielder playing in Canada and the United States.
-She was a member of the Turkey women's U17, U19 and Turkey women's national teams.
+Melisa Dilber Ertürk (born August 9, 1993) is a women's football midfielder playing in Canada and the United States.
+Born in Canada, she was a member of the Turkey women's U17, U19 and Turkey women's national teams.

 Private life

 Ertürk was born to Mehmet Ertürk and his Franco-Canadian spouse in Ottawa, Ontario, Canada on August 9, 1993.

 As a girl, she was initially interested in gymnastics.
 However, she was inspired by her elder sister, who played football.
 At the age of six, she asked her mother for permission to play football.
 She liked it, playing much after the first match.
 She began to play in the beginners' league.
 The next year, she took part in competition league.
 She had to play with older children, because she was more skilled than her peers.

 She has the strong support of her parents, who watch her playing from the bleachers and plan their free time according to their daughter's sports program.
 Her sister's football career ended after a severe injury.
 Her father is still in active sports.
 He plays football in the club Istanbulspor SC, which he co-founded.
 Ertürk admits that her managers contributed much to her development in football.

 The 1.70 m tall sportswoman played also varsity volleyball.

 Ertürk received a bilingual secondary school diploma (French immersion diploma).
 Her poor knowledge of Turkish became a language barrier and a communication problem during her time with the Turkey national team.
 After her first participation at the national team training camp, she began a Turkish language course in Canada.